tjluoma/di/README.md

 Have several Macs?
 You can run `di` scripts over `ssh` and update any Mac you want, without needing to worry about doing separate setup for each one.

-If you are behind a slow or metered Internet connection, or do you just not want to re-download each app update separately, you can easily sync your `~/Downloads/` folder using [BitTorrent Sync](http://www.bittorrent.com/sync/).
+If you are behind a slow or metered Internet connection, or do you just not want to re-download each app update separately, you can easily sync your `~/Downloads/` folder using [Resilio Sync](https://www.resilio.com/sync/).
 Each `di` script is designed to check `~/Downloads/` to see if the latest version of the app is already downloaded there and ready to be installed.
 (This also means that large downloads which are interrupted before they are finished can be resumed by re-running the script.)

 ## No Maintenance (almost)

 One of the best parts of this system is that once it is setup, it should not need any more work.
 The next time the script is run after an app is updated, it will notice the new version using the app’s own update mechanism.
 Then the rest of the process will continue as before.